phantomics/april/README.md

 If you missed it earlier, you can run tests for the implemented APL functions and operators by entering:

 ```
-(apex (test))
+(april (test))
 ```

 ## Thanks to:

-Tamas K. Papp, creator of [array-operations](https://github.com/tpapp/array-operations), of which Apex makes heavy use.
+Tamas K. Papp, creator of [array-operations](https://github.com/tpapp/array-operations), of which April makes heavy use.

-Max Rottenkolber, creator of [MaxPC](https://github.com/eugeneia/maxpc), the heart of Apex's parsing engine.
+Max Rottenkolber, creator of [MaxPC](https://github.com/eugeneia/maxpc), the heart of April's parsing engine.